 An all-in-one car seat is a type of convertible seat that’s meant to serve as a one-stop shop for your kiddo until well beyond their toddler years.
 All-in-one car seats generally come in one of two options: a 3-in-1 that functions as a rear-facing car seat, a forward-facing car seat and a high-back booster and a 4-in-1 that functions as all of that, plus a backless booster.
 Depending on what seats you’re eyeing, an all-in-one may be more expensive, but they’re meant to be a better investment in the long run.

-💬 “Something to note is that car seats do expire.
+💬 “Something to note is that almost every car seat has an expiration date.
 So, they may not last the entire time depending on the expiration date and what stage your little one starts using the car seat.
 Always check the date or manufacture and expiration date before purchasing a car seat.”

-– Amanda Brown, In-House Child Passenger Safety Technician and Director of Customer Care
+– Amanda Brown, In-House Child Passenger Safety Technician and Chief of Staff

 Our Recommendations: